stavco9/aws-resources/aws-api/README.md

 - **Rate Limits**: Cloud Control API has rate limits (~10 requests/second).
 Large inventories may take time to complete.
 The script will log throttling errors but does not automatically retry.
 - **Global Services**: Global services (IAM, Route53, etc.) should be queried with `"global"` as the region in `--query-regions`.
 - **Resource Name Mappings**: Some resource types may require manual mapping configuration in `config.py` if they're not already included.
 Watch for WARNING messages about TypeNotFound to identify missing mappings.
+- **Bulk Retrieval**: The script uses `list_resources` API which retrieves all resources of a type at once.
+This is more efficient than individual `get_resource` calls, but means you cannot filter resources before retrieval.

 ## Files